TimothyRLaMora734/ASR-Clone-SSD-macOS-Catalina/README.md

 ### Download [➤ ASR-Clone-SSD-macOS-Catalina](https://github.com/chris1111/ASR-Clone-SSD-macOS-Catalina/releases/tag/V1)

 ### Important to see this Note:
 + The source disk must be equal to or smaller than that of the destination!
-### Important to see this Note:
 + Always use lowercase letters to type disc numbers !!

 ## Follow every steps in the Video ⬇︎